 If you’re serious about hiking, it’s a good idea to park your car at the lookout in the morning and explore the whole area by foot.
 The various lookouts and sights will make this a very exciting day out in the Blue Mountains.

-From the lookout, you can go north and do the Pulpit Rock Walk (via Horseshoe Falls) and the Popes Glen Walk.
+From the lookout, you can go north and do the Pulpit Rock Track (via Horseshoe Falls) and the Popes Glen Walk.
 Or you can venture south to the Bridal Veil Falls and the Barrow Lookout, or even further to the Evans Lookout.
-The walking trail between Govetts Leap and Evans Lookout is also known as the Cliff Top Track.

-Pulpit Rock Walk
+1. Pulpit Rock Walk

 From the Govetts Leap Lookout, the first part of this walking trail takes you to the Horseshoe Falls which is only 15 minutes away.

-Popes Glen Walk
+2. Popes Glen Walk

 The Popes Glen Walk starts from an intersection with the Pulpit Rock Walk and takes you to Popes Glen Reserve in Blackheath.
-It’s an easy bushwalk that takes around 1 hour to complete.

-Bridal Veil Falls and The Barrow Lookout
+3. Bridal Veil Falls and The Barrow Lookout

 Bridal Veil Falls is certainly not a very wide waterfall, but it’s the height (180 metres) and the impressive surrounding scenery that make it such a beautiful place on earth.